DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/3d-models.md

 This will place a `2 x 2 x 2` cube into the model.

-The default size that Minecraft allows to fit in a single block's space is '16 x 16 x 16`.
+The default size that Minecraft allows to fit in a single block's space is `16 x 16 x 16`.
 So keep this in mind if you want your model to fit well with what you plan to use it for.

+Cubes in Blockbench are measured in Pixels.
+The max size that Blockbench allows for is a `48 x 48 x 48` space.
+This means that you can make models that are larger than a single Minecraft block.

+This can be useful for making models that take up multiple blocks instead of making multiple models for the same purpose.

 You can name each of the cubes you have by `Right Clicking` it in the `Outliner` and selecting `Rename`.
 The default keybind for this is `F2`.

 #### Groups

-For organizational purposes, `Groups` are very useful, so you don't end up with your model entirely composed of parts called `Cube` and not knowing what goes where.
+For organizational purposes, `Groups` are very useful, so you don't end up with your model entirely composed of parts with the default name of "cube" and not knowing what goes where.

 To create a group, select the `Folder` icon next to the `Plus` symbol.
 You will likely want to put your original Cube inside this Group by dragging the Cube in the `Outliner` onto the newly created Group.